Mini rugby in Middlesex

 Please ensure you are familiar with the new guidelines, and that if you wish to enter teams in either mini or U12 festivals, that you have provided the relevant information to Minis Chairman Waheed Aslam by the end of September.

 Most budding rugby players are introduced to the sport either at school or at a local rugby club.
 Tag rugby and touch rugby are the most popular forms of the game for younger children, both boys and girls, as they promote key skills such as passing, scoring, movement and tactical awareness while the rules do not permit full contact.

 Mini rugby is now provided by over 30 clubs in Middlesex.
-It has been designed for children from 6 to 12 as way of introducing rugby to youngsters in a fun and progressive way, prior to progressing to junior rugby at U13.
+It has been designed for children from Under 7 to Under 12 as way of introducing rugby to youngsters in a fun and progressive way, prior to progressing to junior rugby at U13.